dgraph-io/badger/README.md

 ## Design
 Badger was written with these design goals in mind:

-- Write a key-value store in pure Go.
+- Write a key-value database in pure Go.
-- Use latest research to build the fastest KV store for data sets spanning terabytes.
+- Use latest research to build the fastest KV database for data sets spanning terabytes.
 - Optimize for SSDs.

 Badger’s design is based on a paper titled _[WiscKey: Separating Keys from